Skip to main content

 To remove a relationship:

-1. Find the relationship card in the panel
+1. Find the relationship card in the Relationships section

 2. Click the Delete (trash) button